arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

     } <|> (pure' [])
 ```

-OK, this is a syntax we never encountered before.
+This is a syntax we never encountered before.
 I don't expect you
 to immediately understand it, if you never encountered do-notation.
 But maybe you can grasp some of it: